How Do I Put on a Booster Club Fundraising Event? Is There a Checklist?

 Booster Club Planning Checklists

 To execute a fundraising event, you first need to determine your goals and how you’ll get there.
 Will you sell things or hold a raffle or silent auction?
+Invite your board to participate in coming up with ideas and weighing options.
+Ask the previous year’s board for input on pros and cons of various options and tips that they learned when they were in charge.
+Ask the same sport or music boosters from other schools what they do for fundraising.

 Next, determine how you’re going to acquire the items for sales.
 Several companies offer special fund-raising prices for booster clubs for various things, from chocolate to gift wrapping.
 If you’re conducting an online or silent auction, you may need a subcommittee to seek donations.
+Make sure that the sales and payment instructions are detailed and you have a secure payment option for all participants.